 What is a simple view or Updatable view?

 - The view which is created basing on the columns of a single table is known as the simple view.

-- We can perform all DML operations on a simple view so that a simple view is also called as updatable view or dynamic view.
+- We can perform all DML operations on a simple view so that a simple view is also called an updatable view or dynamic view.

 - When we create a view on more than 1 table then it is known as the complex view.

-- On complex view, we cannot perform DML operations so that a complex view is also called as a non-updatable or static view.
+- On a complex view, we cannot perform DML operations so that a complex view is also called a non-updatable or static view.